vlohacks/vlOS/README.md

 - set up a baremetal gcc/binutils toolchain (details coming soon)
 - set up TOOLCHAIN variable in kernel/Makefile and testtask/Makefile to point to toolchain
 - run `make iso` to build iso
-- rum `make run` to instantly run the iso in QEMU
+- run `make run` to instantly run the iso in QEMU